laboon/CS1530/lectures/lecture14-concurrency.md

 ### How Do Threads Work in Java?

+* There are two kinds of threads
+  * Green threads: controlled by the runtime library or virtual machine
+  * OS threads: controlled by the operating system
+  * Unless you are using Java 1.1, you are probably using OS threads

 * There are lots of threads in ANY Java program, most of which you are not aware of
   * Garbage collection
   * Signal listener